Ledina Çelo

 Ledina Çelo (born 9 February 1977) is an Albanian singer and model.
-She is best known for representing Albania at the 2005 Eurovision Song Contest in Kyiv, after winning the 43rd edition of Festivali i Këngës.
+She is best known for representing Albania at the Eurovision Song Contest 2005 after winning the 43rd edition of Festivali i Këngës.

 Life

 2003–present

 In December 2003, she hosted the 43rd edition of Festivali i Këngës, the national pre-selection competition for the Eurovision Song Contest.
 A year later, she participated as a contestant with the song Nesër Shkoj and eventually won the competition.
 She qualified for the grand final and finished in the sixteenth place.
 In 2006, Ledina Celo finished second in Kënga Magjike with the song "Jemi Të Huaj".